agupt295/latex-CV/README.md

 # Profile
 My curriculum vitae (CV) written using LaTeX.
-In my CV, you may find my contact information, websites, education, experience, achievements, projects, and skills.
+In my CV, you may find my contact information, education, experience, projects, and skills.

 ## Run on Terminal
 ```sh